eduNEXT/openedx-alexa-adaptor-template/README.md

 ### Enabling Spanish Support

-As default, the skill only is available in English.
+By default, the skill only recognizes in English.
 If you want to activate Spanish, you need to follow the steps below:

 1. Go to the [Alexa Developer Console](https://developer.amazon.com/alexa/console/ask).